France seeking major upset in Fed final v Czechs

-PARIS Outsiders France face a daunting task when they take on 2014 and 2015 champions Czech Republic at the Fed Cup final in Strasbourg this weekend.
+PARIS (Reuters) - Outsiders France face a daunting task when they take on 2014 and 2015 champions Czech Republic at the Fed Cup final in Strasbourg this weekend.

 The Czechs have won four of the last five editions while France are in the final for the first time since 2005.